organicmaps/organicmaps/README.md

 ## Development

-You would need Qt 5 for development, most other libraries are included into the repository, see `3party` directory.
+You would need Boost and Qt 5 for development, most other libraries are included into the
+repository: see `3party` directory.
 The team uses mostly XCode and Qt Creator, though these are not mandatory.
 We have an established [coding style](https://github.com/mapsme/omim/blob/master/docs/CPP_STYLE.md).
-Our pull request review process may be intimidating, but it ensures a consistent code quality.

-All contributors must sign a [Contributor Agreement](https://github.com/mapsme/omim/blob/master/docs/CLA.md), so both ours and theirs rights are protected.

 See [CONTRIBUTING.md](https://github.com/mapsme/omim/blob/master/docs/CONTRIBUTING.md)
 for the repository initialization process, the description of all the directories of this repository and other development-related information.

+All contributors must sign a [Contributor Agreement](https://github.com/mapsme/omim/blob/master/docs/CLA.md), so both our and their rights are protected.

 ## Feedback